Google Images and IPTC: Frequently Asked Questions

 Have you just clicked the “learn more” link in a Google images search results page?
 Do you have questions about an image that you found on Google?
 Read on to have all your questions answered.

-I found picture of myself when searching Google for my name.
+- I found a picture of myself when searching Google for my name.
 Could you please remove it?

-We at IPTC don’t create or manage any images, we have created the technical standard that image creators can use to put their creator and copyright details (“photo metadata”) inside the image files.
-Google extracts this information in their search results and displays it to help you find who owns the image.
+We at IPTC don’t create or manage any images.
+IPTC maintains the technical standard that image creators can use to put their creator and copyright details inside image files.
+We call this “photo metadata”.
+Google extracts this information from photos in search results and displays it to help you find who owns the image.

-To have an image removed from a web site, so that it doesn’t appear in search results, you will need to contact the site that is hosting the image.
+To have an image removed from a web site, so that it doesn’t appear in search results, you will need to contact the site that hosts the image.

-Since neither IPTC nor Google operate the website that is hosting the image, we can’t remove the image from the web for you.
+Since neither IPTC nor Google operate the website that is hosting the image, we can’t remove the image from the web.

 We at IPTC did not create the image and we don’t own the copyright to it.
 We simply make the technical standard that the image owner has used to state their ownership of the image.

-If the image is displayed on Google with a”Get this image on” link, you can simply follow the link (in this example the clickable “Getty Images” text) to go to the image owner’s site to learn about how you can obtain the image.
+If the image is displayed on Google with a”Get this image on” link, you can simply follow the link.
+In this example, you would click on the “Getty Images” link).
+This will take you to the image owner’s site where you can learn how to obtain a licence to use the image.

-Otherwise, if the “License details” link is active, you can view the licence to see if the image is usable without entering into a bespoke licence from the owner – for example, it may be licensed under Creative Commons Attribution, which only requires that you give credit to the original image creator.
+Otherwise, you can follow the “License details” link to see if the image can be used without obtaining permission from the owner.
+For example, the owner may have licensed the image under Creative Commons Attribution (“CC-BY”).
+This licence only requires that you give credit to the original image creator.

-If neither of those two links are available, the “Copyright”, “Credit” or “Creator” fields may lead you to the image owner.
+If those links are not available, then the “Copyright”, “Credit” or “Creator” fields may lead you to the image owner.
 You may have to search for the image owner to find out how to contact them.
-You can also try using the IPTC “Get PMD” tool on the image, which may show additional IPTC metadata fields such as the image creator’s contact details for the image creator.
+You can also try using the IPTC “Get PMD” tool on the image, which may show additional IPTC metadata fields such as the image creator’s contact details.

 If none of those options work, a Google reverse image search might help you to find the original image and then contact the creator to ask for a licence.

 I run a web site and my images don’t have metadata appearing on Google image search results.
-How do I add my own metadata?
+How do I make sure that my metadata appears?

 First of all, you should check that the original images contain embedded IPTC Photo Metadata – you can use the GetPMD.iptc.org tool or the IPTC Photo Inspector browser extensions to check.
 If the images don’t contain any metadata, see the Quick guide to IPTC Photo Metadata and Google Images for information on how to embed it yourself.

-If you are sure that the images you are adding to your site contain embedded metadata but it is not displayed when using the GetPMD tool or on Google search results, then the metadata is probably being stripped from your images by some software on your site – either your Digital Asset Management system (such as Bynder), your Content Management System (such as WordPress or Drupal) or a Content Delivery Network (such as Cloudflare or Cloudinary).
+Are you sure that the images you are adding to your site contain embedded metadata, but the metadata is not displayed when using the GetPMD tool or on Google search results?
+In that case, the metadata might be stripped from your images by some software on your site.
+Sometimes this could be your Digital Asset Management system (such as Bynder, WebDAM or Extensis Portfolio).
+In other cases your Content Management System (such as WordPress or Drupal) might strip off metadata.
+Or it could be a Content Delivery Network that you use, such as Cloudflare or Cloudinary.

-Advice on turning off the metadata-stripping “feature” varies according to the tools that you are using, so unfortunately we can’t give advice for every tool.
-But generally, you should look in your app’s configuration settings to see if you can switch off the automatic stripping function.
+Advice on turning off the metadata-stripping “feature” varies according to the tools that you are using.
+This means that we can’t give advice for every tool.
+But generally, you should look in your app’s configuration settings to switch off the automatic stripping function.

-I own my own photographs that I host on the web and I would like Google to display creator, credit, copyright and licensing information on them.
+I own my own photographs that I host on the web.
+I would like Google to display creator, credit, copyright and licensing information on them.
 How can I do that?